Medicine for the News

-Read more "Red-Faced Northam"The blackface scandal isn’t a straightforward issue and doesn’t fit into a nice, neat narrative, no matter how much the Democratic leadership wants it to.
+Read more "Purity in Context"The blackface scandal isn’t a straightforward issue and doesn’t fit into a nice, neat narrative, no matter how much the Democratic leadership wants it to.

 Read more "Red-Faced Northam"Google’s music streaming app is trash.
 But its awful functionality provides insights into how current A.I. functions–and why it’s disappointing.